ilkerceng/react-redux-blog/README.md

 # React Redux CRUD App

-## What i want to to existing code
+## What i want to change in existing code
 ### client
 - update dependencies
 - add parcel instead of webpack